PnS2019/pns2019.github.com/session_04.md

 ### Gradients, again

 In some cases, spatial changes on the image may be attractive to know.
-For example, if someone want to find the shape of an object in the image, we usually assume that the region round the edge of the object will change dramatically.
+For example, if someone wants to find the shape of an object in the image, we usually assume that the region around the edge of the object will change dramatically.
 With this spatial change, we can then define the spatial gradient.

 Here we demonstrate two kinds of gradient filters: Laplacian filters and Sobel filters.
 Here we demonstrate some common settings of these two filters